-Property lines often are casually delineated by where you and your neighbors mow lawns, plant flower beds or maintain fences.
+Property lines often are casually delineated by where you and your neighbors mow lawns, plant flower beds, or maintain fences.
 These borders may not be the property lines.
 Even if your neighbor agrees that this is the property line, problems can arise when either property is sold and property lines are found not to be where they had been assumed to be located.
 Do not assume that utility poles or boxes mark property line locations or that the sidewalk edge is the property line.
 Also, street curbs are almost never located at the property line.

 Once you find a survey pin do not disturb its location.
 It is a misdemeanor violation of Minnesota law to intentionally remove, destroy or deface a survey monument or marker.When professional surveys are necessary.

-No. When property is platted, state law requires that survey markers, or monuments, be placed at all lot corners.
+No. When a property is platted, state law requires that survey markers, or monuments, be placed at all lot corners.
 The law only requires this to be done once.
 The cost is normally paid by the land developer.
 These markers are often knocked out when the land is regraded or utilities are installed.
 Having them replaced is the individual property owner's responsibility.

-If you are buying a lot in a new subdivision, the cost for having any missing survey markers replaced is moderate since the land has recently been surveyed.
+If you are buying a lot in a new subdivision, the cost of having any missing survey markers replaced is moderate since the land has recently been surveyed.
 It is possible to ask the seller to have any missing monuments replaced.
 The seller may or may not be willing to do so.

 My property has just been surveyed.
-The neighbors' fence is partly on my property.
+The neighbor's fence is partly on my property.
 What should I do?

 When an improvement owned by one person is located on land owned by another person, the situation is known as an encroachment.
 The laws and court decisions on this subject are complex.
-To understand your legal rights in such a situation, it is best to consult an attorney, preferably one with experience in real-estate matters.
+To understand your legal rights in such a situation, it is best to consult an attorney, preferably one with experience in real estate matters.

 If you are otherwise on good terms with your neighbor, and if the fence is not in your way, it is probably unwise to start a quarrel over the matter.
 In most cases, the actual value of the land involved is very small.
 You can ask your attorney about the possibility of creating an easement or license, which can protect your title to the land involved while allowing the fence to remain in place, either temporarily or permanently.
 With your attorney's advice, you will also need to decide whether it is necessary and appropriate to do this.How do I find out the legal description of my property?

 If you have a copy of the deed by which you acquired the property, a Certificate of Title, or a title policy, the legal description will be included.
-If not, a brief version of the legal description, sometimes known as a "tax legal", is usually given on your property-tax bill.
+If not, a brief version of the legal description, sometimes known as a "tax legal", is usually given on your property tax bill.
 If the tax bill does not contain a legal description, it may be obtained through the Kandiyohi County website.

 In many cases, the "tax legal" will have been shortened or simplified by the Assessor in order to save space, and may not include enough information to enable a surveyor to locate the property lines.
 The complete legal description of the property will be given on the deed or Certificate of Title.